 You'll also need to know how to match dress socks to your shoes.

 The long tie has two strengths to consider.
-It can cover the buttons of the shirt, and it can add a punch of color to the ensemble (which is why long ties often look better with vests).
-Obviously, the color option is less formal, but you can have a lot of fun with it.
+It can cover the shirt's buttons, and it can add a punch of color to the ensemble (which is why long ties often look better with vests).
+The color option is less formal, but you can have a lot of fun with it.